Sign up to our newsletter to learn about new programmes, tours, apartments and much more!

-We offer a range of programmes allowing you to study at either London South Bank University, Queen Mary University of London, Birkbeck University or University of Westminster.
+We offer a range of programmes allowing you to study at either London South Bank University, Queen Mary University of London or University of Westminster.
 We also offer the AES School of Record London Semester Programme, which allows you to study in our study centre.
 For more in-depth information on each of these programmes, please click here.

 All of our programmes can include housing for the duration of your stay but this is at an additional cost.
 AES has multiple student accommodation blocks located throughout central London (zones 1 & 2).
 If you're interested in including AES accommodation with your programme, please include your interest in your initial inquiry.

 Costs vary depending on the programme you applying for and the length of time you are in the UK.
 Please email us for more details.